nelup20/asciiator/README.md

 # asciiator
-A tool to turn image, GIF and video files into ASCII art.
+A tool to turn image and video files into ASCII art.

 Simply execute with the input file as the first argument
 ```sh